videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/features/custom-track/custom-video-track.md

 :::note

-For banuba integraion with videosdk.live android sdk,please visit [Banuba Intergation with Android-SDK](../../extras/banuba-integration.md)
+For Banuba integraion with VideoSDK, please visit [Banuba Intergation with VideoSDK](../../extras/banuba-integration.md)

 :::